USSF-ORBIT/ussf-portal/docs/adr/0005-use-Docker-for-running-the-application.md

 - Nice and tidy. _Everything_ is in the container.
 - As long as everyone is running the same version of container, everyone has the same environment so should have the same experiences.
-- No need to install any applications locally keeping machine more pristine or as pristene as OS X with Docker installed can be.
+- No need to install any applications locally keeping machine more pristine or as pristine as OS X with Docker installed can be.

 #### Cons